History of the Vancouver Canucks: 1994 Stanley Cup run

 Opening the playoffs with a close first-round series against the Calgary Flames, Vancouver rallied from a three-games-to-one deficit to win the series in seven contests.
 Games 5 through 7 were all won in overtime with goals from Geoff Courtnall, Trevor Linden and Pavel Bure.
 The deciding seventh game featured two of the most recognizable and celebrated plays in Canucks history.
 With the game tied 3–3 in the first overtime, goaltender Kirk McLean made what became known thereafter as "The Save", sliding across the crease feet-first and stacking his pads on the goal line to stop Robert Reichel on a one-timer pass from Theoren Fleury.
 The following period, Bure received a breakaway pass from defenceman Jeff Brown before deking Calgary goaltender Mike Vernon to score and win the series.
 Fifteen years later, Bure's goal and McLean's save were ranked first and second in a Vancouver Sun article listing the "40 most memorable moments in team history".

-Following their victory over the Flames, the Canucks then went on to defeat both the Dallas Stars and Toronto Maple Leafs (both in five games) en route to the franchise's second Stanley Cup Finals appearance.
-Forward Greg Adams sent the Canucks into the Finals with a double-overtime goal against Maple Leafs goaltender Felix Potvin in Game 5.
+Following their victory over the Flames, the Canucks then went on to defeat both the Dallas Stars and Toronto Maple Leafs (both in five games) en route to the franchise's second Stanley Cup Final appearance.
+Forward Greg Adams sent the Canucks into the Finals with a double-overtime goal against Maple Leafs goaltender Felix Potvin in game five.
 Staging the second coast-to-coast Finals in league history, the Canucks were matched against the Presidents' Trophy-winning New York Rangers.
-Vancouver won Game 1, 3–2 in overtime, largely due to a 52-save performance by goaltender McLean.
-After losing Games 2, 3 and 4, the Canucks won the next two to force a Game 7 at Madison Square Garden on June 14, 1994.
+Vancouver won game one, 3–2 in overtime, largely due to a 52-save performance by goaltender McLean.
+After losing games two, three and four, the Canucks won the next two to force a game seven at Madison Square Garden on June 14, 1994.
 Despite a two-goal effort (one on a shorthanded breakaway) from Linden (who was playing with cracked ribs), Vancouver lost the game 3–2.
 The Canucks' efforts to tie the game included a post hit by forward Nathan LaFayette with just over a minute remaining in regulation.
 The loss was followed by a riot in Downtown Vancouver, which resulted in property damage, injuries and arrests.
 Two days after the riots, the team held a rally at BC Place attended by 45,000 fans, who congratulated the team for their effort.